determined-ai/determined/webui/react/README.md

 - `DET_NODE_ENV`: set this to `development` to skip some build optimizations when developing and building locally to lower build time.

+## Developing Against a Remote Cluster

+If the remote cluster has `enable_cors` set or allows CORS requests set `SERVER_ADDRESS` to point to the cluster address.
+If that's not he case use the bundled `local-cors-proxy` package to run a proxy pointing to the target server with `npx lcp --proxyUrl <REMOTE_SERVER_URL>` and then build the webui or the dev server with `SERVER_ADDRESS` pointing to this local proxy.

 ## Testing

 ### Style and JS Linting